Android OS privacy settings: Tight level

 1. Open the Settings menu;

-2. Go to the Apps & notifications section;
+2. Go to the Notifications section;

-6. If you want to completely block an app from sending notifications, deactivate the toggle for All notifications;
+5. If you want to completely block an app from sending notifications, deactivate the toggle for All notifications;

-7. If you want to block only certain notifications, deactivate the toggles next to the relevant events.
+6. If you want to block only certain notifications, deactivate the toggles next to the relevant events.

 If you are irritated by notifications but do not know which app is sending them, you can view all the recent notifications and disable the unnecessary ones: